University of Technology Sydney

 Criteria:

 Working in 3-4 person teams, you will research a blood product commonly used in blood transfusion testing.
+Using the blood product as an example, your team will design a professional poster about the Australian legislative requirements for selling and using that product.

-The infographic and individual legislation answers and reflections will be graded based on:
+The submissions will be graded based on:

 1. Information contained is accurate, and clear communication of information conveyed

-2. Comprehensive research of the product evidenced through the use of the relevant scientific literature
+2. Comprehensive research of the product evidenced through the use of the relevant scientific literature and product supplier information

 4. Accuracy of understanding the role of legislation in blood product testing production